 To take care of a betta fish, you need to have a clear understanding of its particular requirements.
 The most important things to remember when caring for a betta fish are:

 - Betta fish are tropical fish.
 They require tropical climate water between 75 – 80 degrees.
-Water pH should be neutral (around 7) and ammonia and nitrates should be as low as possible (ideally zero).
+Water pH should be neutral (around 7) and ammonia and nitrites should be as low as possible (ideally zero).

 - Betta fish are carnivores and eat a protein-rich diet.
 Don’t feed them flake food.